 If people are losing over 2 pounds of scale weight per week, research tells us that there is a high likelihood that some of that is lean mass.
 If you want to lose significant amounts of body fat as rapidly as possible, you need to be sure where the weight loss is coming from - fat? or muscle? (we don't want to lose muscle!)

-After four to six weeks on a full body routine, I will usually transition people into a two or three day split (workout) where they train different muscle groups each workout.
-This workout uses lower volume (sets and / or reps) and higher intensity (heavier weight and / or slower lifting speed) compared to the beginner workout.
-Based on the individual, they will complete 2 to 4 strength training workouts each week as beginner / early intermediate trainee.
-I carefully gauge progress based on body composition readings, strength gains / losses, energy levels, illnesses, motivation level, as well as other factors.
+After four to six weeks on a full-body routine, I will usually transition people into a two or three-day split (workout) where they train different muscle groups for each workout.
+This workout uses lower volume (sets and/or reps) and higher intensity (heavier weight and/or slower lifting speed) compared to the beginner workout.
+Based on the individual, they will complete 2 to 4 strength training workouts each week as beginner / early intermediate trainees.
+I carefully gauge progress based on body composition readings, strength gains/losses, energy levels, illnesses, motivation level, as well as other factors.

 Warming up prior to a strength training workout is an area that is too often neglected.
-Warming up prepares your cardio-respiratory system, muscles and joints for activity.
+Warming up prepares your cardio-respiratory system, muscles, and joints for activity.
 Some people choose to use stretching as their warm-up activity, but I prefer to keep stretching routines separate from warm-up activities.
-I do encourage people to stretch their hamstrings (back of thigh) and lower back prior to strength training, and I include warm- up sets into most all of the strength training programs as the first set or lifting movement for a specific body part.
+I do encourage people to stretch their hamstrings (back of thigh) and lower back prior to strength training, and I include warm-up sets into almost all of the strength training programs as the first set or lifting movement for a specific body part.
 Research demonstrates that if you stretch excessively before strength training, your muscles will be weaker.
-The key word here is excessively.
+The keyword here is excessive.
 If you have body parts that are sore or tight, you will want to be very certain that they are warmed up sufficiently which may require some stretching prior to strength training.

-I start beginners with three cardio sessions per week, beginning with 10 – 12 minutes and gradually working up to 40 minutes per session.
-When they are getting close to the 40 minute session length, I begin to increase intensity for the cardio workouts as their current level of fitness allows.
-Intermediate to advanced trainees are able to progress to the 40 minute mark and achieve a higher level of intensity much more quickly.
-Once a person is able to comfortably complete 40 minute sessions at about 70 – 85% of their maximum heart rate, I transition them into doing interval training.
-Interval training is a way to exercise that increases your body’s tendencies to burn fat.
+I start beginners with three cardio sessions per week, beginning with 10 - 12 minutes and gradually working up to 40 minutes per session.
+When they are getting close to the 40-minute session length, I begin to increase intensity for the cardio workouts as their current level of fitness allows.
+Intermediate to advanced trainees is able to progress to the 40-minute mark and achieve a higher level of intensity much more quickly.
+Once a person is able to comfortably complete 40-minute sessions at about 70 - 85% of their maximum heart rate, I transition them into doing interval training.
+Interval training is a way to exercise that increases your body's tendencies to burn fat.